questcrypto/QuestProperties/README.md

 #### @Arhan & @Chethan:
 - Review Code in ERC1155, with special attention to `burnNFT` , `burnBatchNFTs`, & `transferNFT`.
+- if you are gonna into errors, please check modifiers & requirements and let me know

-- I would be thrilled if you can enhance by code &/or calling functions
+- I would be thrilled if you can enhance my code &/or calling functions

+####  @Front End:
 - contract Interfaces, which are three in ERC1155 have to be prioritized by FE team

+#### @Chethan:
+- responsible for USDC pricing as it's already listed as mapped asset on Polygon Blockchain.

+#### @Arhan:
+- Writing full test for ERC1155 using upgradeables-plugin

 </P>